Sungai Pelek: Notable Village Headman

-A natural leader and highly looked up to by most of the villagers.
+A natural born leader and highly looked up to by most of the villagers.
 He was often being sought to help solve problems faced by individuals or families in Sungai Pelek.

 Ong Eng Siang was given a walking stick by Sir Gerald Templer as a symbol of respect and "authority to cane" the Assistant District Officers (ADOs) should they not do their job well.

 Sir Gerald Templer was in Sungai Pelek with his military trucks to evict and remove the villagers to other locations just to overcome the British frustrations of Sungai Pelek being heavily infested with communist guerillas and their sympathisers.

 The villagers were suspected to be frequent suppliers of food and medicine materials to the communist guerillas.
 In order to eliminate this chain, Sir Gerald Templer was adamant to evict and re-distribute the villagers to other areas.

 Ong Eng Siang was among the then village community leaders to convince and appeal to Sir Gerald Templer to change his decision and to understand the problems faced by the villagers who had to scratch for a living at the fringes of the forests, risking their lives daily should they be confronted by communist guerillas.

 The villagers knew too well that the security forces of the government could never protect them every day from the communist guerillas.

 Therefore, they had to oblige reluctantly with fear for their lives and family members, to supply rations whenever the villagers were asked to do so by the communist guerillas.

 Communist guerillas also did do their rounds, knocking on doors in the village, in the wee hours of the night to source for rations.

 Therefore, Sir Gerald Templer had to acknowledged the legitimate fears and dilemma faced by the villagers of Sungai Pelek.
 In order to reduce constant contact between the villagers and communist guerillas, Sir Gerald Templer ordered the village to be completely fenced-up around its perimeters, leaving a few gates strategically located as entrances.
 These gates were heavily guarded by police and home guards.

 Demographics

-The population of the village are predominantly Chinese of Hokkien origin.
-There are also ethnic Malays, who are mainly of Javanese/Sumatran descent, and Indians, who are a mixture of Tamils, Singhalese and Bengalis, in this small town.
+The population of this village is predominantly Chinese of Hokkien and Foochowese origin.
+There are also ethnic Malays, who are mainly of ethnic Javanese/Sumatran Malay descent, and Indians, who are a mixture of Tamils, Telugus, Punjabis, Singhalese, Malayalis and Bengalis, in this small town.

-The Chinese are distributed amongst the New Village and various housing developments known collectively as Taman-taman.
-A large number of the Chinese are still connected to the land as land farmers.
-Pig farming was devastated by the JE virus.
+The Chinese population are mainly found in the New Village settlements and various housing developments in the area.

-Around the village are some smaller settlements like Bukit Bangkong, Batu Empat, Batu Dua, Teluk Merbau, and Sepang Kecil.
+Around the village area, there are some smaller settlements like Bukit Bangkong, Batu Empat, Batu Dua, Teluk Merbau and Sepang Kecil.

-Bukit Bangkong was a small aboriginal settlement, which now houses a predominantly Javanese Malay population.
+Bukit Bangkong was once a small aboriginal settlement, which now houses a predominantly ethnic Malay population of Javanese descent.

-Batu Empat and Batu Dua are small Malay settlements on the road to Sepang town from Sungai Pelek.
+Batu Empat and Batu Dua are two small Malay settlements on the road to Sepang town proper from Sungai Pelek.

 There are few small Indian settlements built by the local palm oil company.
 The settlements consisted of dwellings mainly occupied by Tamil-speaking Indians, with some Malays and small number of Chinese.